rancher/docs/content/rancher/v2.x/en/v1.6-migration/_index.md

 - Exports Compose files (i.e., `docker-compose.yml` and `rancher-compose.yml`) for all your stacks that are Cattle environments in your Rancher 1.6 server.
 For every stack, files are exported to a `<EXPORT_DIR>/<ENV_NAME>/<STACK_NAME>` folder.

 - Parses Compose files that you've exported from your Rancher 1.6 stack and converts them to a Kubernetes manifest that Rancher v2.x can consume.
 The tool also outputs a list of constructs present in the Compose files that cannot be converted automatically to Rancher 2.x.
-These are files that you'll have to manually configure in the Kubernetes YAML.
+These are directives that you'll have to manually configure in the Kubernetes YAML.

 ### A. Download Migration-Tools CLI